stefaleon/Vidjot/README.md

 ### 13 Delete Ideas

 * In the *index.handlebars* view, add a form which contains a hidden input for the `_method` and a button.
 The form action defines the route to a specific id using the query that sets the method to DELETE.
 * Create the */ideas/:id* DELETE route.
-Remove the idea with the id specified in the request parameters and redirect to the */ideas* route..
+Remove the idea with the id specified in the request parameters and redirect to the */ideas* route.

+&nbsp;
+### 14 Flash messages

+* Install and use express-session (`npm i -s express-session`).
+* Install and use connect-flash (`npm i -s connect-flash`).
+* In another *use* statement, set the messaging local variables for various messages.
+* Create the partial view *views/partials/_msg.handlebars*.
+The messages are conditionally displayed.
+* Inject the messages' partial view in the main layout.
+* Call *flash* in the app routes and set the appropriate message per case.